terraquad/wayland-headers/README.md

 # wayland-headers packaged for the Zig build system

 This is a Zig package which provides various Wayland headers needed to develop and cross-compile.

+It includes:

+* non-generated Wayland headers (see `wayland/`)

-It includes generated Wayland headers for protocols used in Mach core.
+* generated headers for Wayland protocols (see `wayland-protocols/`):

-* xdg-shell
-* xdg-decoration
-* viewporter
+  * idle-inhibit-unstable-v1
   * pointer-constraints-unstable-v1
   * relative-pointer-unstable-v1
+  * viewporter
+  * xdg-decoration
-* idle-inhibit-unstable-v1
+  * xdg-shell

-As well as non-generated headers (see the `include/` directory.)
+* And headers for libdecor (see `libdecor/`)

 ## Updating